Moffatt (1) 1834

 So it turns out this dude was a diarist, and further more, his diaries have been transcribed and published — Oh wait, just Volume I: 1820-1832 — Thats… Oh bugger!

 Fortunately for me, the rest of his oeuvre is available for download on the website of the University of Tasmania Library Special and Rare Materials Collection.
-The downside is that the dates I require have not been transcribed and the document that contains them have been compressed almost to the borders of illegibility.
+The downside is that the dates I require have not been transcribed and the pdf that contains the images has been compressed almost beyond the borders of illegibility.
 However, now I have a complete account of sailing ship Moffatt’s 100 days at sea in 1834.
 All that remains for me now to translate G. T. W. B. Boyes’ thoroughly indifferent handwriting.
 However, at least its not in Latin.